Photo of Joe T. Sylve

 APFS_VOL_ROLE_INSTALLER 0x0020 The volume is used by the OS installer

-APFS_VOL_ROLE_BASEBAND 0x0080 The volume is used by the radio firmware
+APFS_VOL_ROLE_BASEBAND 0x0080 The volume stores baseband firmware (iOS only)

-APFS_VOL_ROLE_UPDATE 0x00C0 The volume is used by the software update mechanism
+APFS_VOL_ROLE_UPDATE 0x00C0 The volume is used for software updates

-APFS_VOL_ROLE_BACKUP 0x0180 The volume is used by Time Machine to store backups
+APFS_VOL_ROLE_BACKUP 0x0180 The volume is used by Time Machine for backups

 apfs_modified_by_t